Matthäus Hipp

 Matthäus Hipp also spelled Matthias or Mathias (Blaubeuren, 25 October 1813 – 3 May 1893 in Fluntern) was a German clockmaker and inventor who lived from 1852 on in Switzerland.

-His most important, lastingly significant inventions were electrical looms, traffic signals, and pendulum clocks as well as Hipp's Chronograph.
+His most important, lastingly significant inventions were electrical looms, traffic signals, pendulum clocks, and the Hipp chronoscope.

 Biography

 The son of Grain Miller at a monastery, Hipp was born 25 October 1813 in Blaubeuren, Württemberg.
 At the age of eight, he had an accident climbing on one of the many rocks there, and was lame for the rest of his life.
 At the age of sixteen, he became apprenticed to the clockmaker Johan Eichelhofer in his hometown of Blaubeuren.
 At the conclusion of his apprenticeship he began his Wanderjahre.

 In 1832 after working in Ulm for clockmaker Valentin Stoß, in 1834 he worked in the Swiss town of St. Gallen, afterwards between 1835 and 1837 in the clock factory Savoie in St. Aubin.

 In 1840, he moved to Reutlingen in Germany and opened a workshop there in 1841 at the age of 28.

 In the same year he married Johanna Plieninger, a teacher's daughter.
 The couple had four children.

 After the suppressed revolution in Baden in the year 1849 his application for director of the clockmaker school in Furtwangen was rejected for political reasons, because he was regarded as a democrat.
 Consequently, in 1852, Hipp decided to leave Germany.
 He was appointed by the Swiss government as the director of the national telegraph workshop and technical director of the telegraph administration.
 Although Hipp's agreement explicitly allowed him to also continue working privately, when his privately derived income far exceeded his salary for public service, there arose conflicts with the Swiss administration and parliament.
 Hipp responded in 1860 by resigning from the Swiss government service.

 The next part of his life career led him from Bern to Neuchâtel, where he took over the directorship of a newly established telegraph factory.

 Not until 1889 did Hipp relinquish management and hand over control of the company to the engineers A. Favarger and A. De Peyer.
 From then until 1908 the factory carried the logo "Peyer & Favarger, Succ. de M. Hipp".

 Soon after his retirement he moved to Fluntern to be near his daughter in Zürich.
 On 3 May 1893, Matthäus Hipp died at the age of eighty in Fluntern.
 His wife outlived him by four years.
 Hipp, who since 1852 lived and worked in Switzerland, but never gave up his nationality, received the honorary name of "the Swiss Edison".